digital-archives/HISTGA1011/slides/week_03_slide_deck.md

 ---

 ## Definition
-# Imaging
+# Imaging - 1/2

-**Imaging** describes the process of creating a bit-identical copy of some sort of physical source media.
-The imaging process copies data _sector-by-sector_ from the disk.
-The result is an image file.
+**Imaging** describes the process of creating a bit-identical copy of some sort of physical source media such as a floppy disk or hard drive.

 <!--presenter notes